obwansan/aptitude-test/api/README.md

 - Find specific registered user.
 - Send users email as a GET parameter using the key of `email`.
 - Returns user object.

+DELETE
+- Deletes a user.
+- Send user id of user to delete.
+- Returns result of user deletion.

 **/question**